- Why does the Shipwire Platform need to screen orders against the Restricted Parties List (RPL)?

 - When an order has a positive match from the RPL database, how soon will it be released?

 The order will remain on hold until our compliance team has confirmed that none of the potential matching parties are on the RPL.
 Orders will be reviewed and released within 1 business day.
+If customer escalations are required, orders will be on hold until customers have confirmed.

 - If my customer is not on the RPL, why was the order still put on RPL hold?